hackphx-arduinowearables/Team02/README.md

-#  Epic Team 2 is Epic
+#  Fuck Time: the Unwatch

 Our HackPHX wearable technology project is called an UnWatch!